dutchgrit/afasclient/README.md

 ## Getting started

 1. Make sure you have an AppConnector in Afas.
 Read the [Setup a AppConnector](SetupAppConnector.MD).
-2. Include the AfasClient NuGet package to your project.
+2. Include the [DutchGrit.AfasClient](https://www.nuget.org/packages/DutchGrit.AfasClient/) NuGet package to your project.
 3. Generate your AppConnector specific GetConnector and UpdateConnector code with the [afas-cli](https://github.com/dutchgrit/afascli) tool.
 4. Happy coding!